Sorcim: The birth of SuperCalc

-Growing pains
+Executive restructuring

 Toward the end of 1982, the founders had become dissatisfied with company management.
-They removed the company president and each founder took on an acting VP role: Martin Herbach ran Sales, Anil Lakahara was responsible for software development, Paul McQuesten supervised Finance, and Richard - despite having a business card that read "Programmer" - was CEO, and Chairman.
-But the founders were unhappy in these roles (for most of them, not their core competencies), and they were actively looking for a new president to guide the company's growth.
+They removed the company president and each founder took on an acting VP role: Herbach ran Sales, Lakahara was responsible for software development, McQuesten supervised Finance, and Frank was CEO and Chairman.
+Despite this, the founders were unhappy in these roles and they were actively looking for a new president to guide the company's growth.
 SuperCalc2, SuperWriter, and SuperChart, which were all announced in November 1982, had no concrete ship dates, and a census of projects in the company showed that the development staff of about 20 people was working on over 100 projects.
 This was whittled down to the main applications and development tools.

 At this time, the company made its first serious effort to establish control over the products, and Greg Resnick (who came aboard with the SpellGuard acquisition) became Product Manager of SuperWriter, while new hire Walter Feigenson came in to manage SuperCalc.

-The founders were still actively looking for a new leader during the early part of 1983, since they were out of their elements and getting more frustrated as time moved on.
-They had interviewed a number of candidates for CEO, but none was acceptable.
-Finally they coalesced around Jim Pelkey, who had started consulting for the founders in late 1982.
+The founders were still actively looking for a new leader during the early part of 1983.
+They had interviewed a number of candidates for CEO, but none were considered acceptable.
+They coalesced around Jim Pelkey, who had started consulting for the founders in late 1982.
 Pelkey was introduced to the company by Jack Melchor of Melchor Venture Management to help management create a strategic plan.
-Melchor was an early investor in ROLM, Software Publishing, 3Com, The Learning Company, and he was the only outside investor in Sorcim (and a member of the Board).
+Melchor was an early investor in ROLM, Software Publishing, 3Com, The Learning Company.
+He was the only outside investor in Sorcim, and a member of the board.

-Jim was appointed President in May 1983, followed by George Wikle, CFO.
-Bill Ferguson, was hired from MicroPro (the makers of WordStar) as VP of Sales, and Steve Goldsworthy joined from HP as VP Engineering.
-Ron Grubman was recruited as VP Corporate Development in the Summer of 1983, and the team was rounded out by Hal King, who was hired as VP Marketing.
+Pelkey was appointed President in May 1983, followed by George Wikle as CFO.
+Bill Ferguson, was hired from MicroPro (the makers of WordStar) as VP of Sales, and Steve Goldsworthy joined from HP as VP of engineering.
+Ron Grubman was recruited as VP of corporate development in the summer of 1983, and the team was rounded out by Hal King, who was hired as VP of marketing.